fuodorov/kenv/README.md

 # Kapchinsky ENVelope (KENV)

-## Solver of the Kapchinsky-Vladimir envelope equation
+## Solver of the Kapchinsky-Vladimirsky envelope equation

 <a href=mailto:fuodorov1998@gmail.com>V. Fedorov</a>, <a href=mailto:nikdanila@bk.ru>D. Nikiforov</a>, <a href=http://www.inp.nsk.su/~petrenko/>A. Petrenko</a>, (Novosibirsk, 2019)